Brownfield, Texas: Economy

-Cotton farming is the backbone of not only Brownfield, but also the entire South Plains in general.
-Cotton fields stretch for miles, and the harvest season in October sees frenzied activity as harvesters (locally called cotton strippers), module makers, and module trucks are seen all over the county.
+Cotton farming is the backbone of Brownfield.
+Cotton fields stretch for miles, and the harvest season in October has harvesters (locally called cotton strippers), module builders, and module trucks all over the county.

-A haze also develops over the city as the local cotton gins go to work stripping the cotton from the burr, separating the seeds, and then compressing the cotton into 500-lb bales.
+A haze develops over the city as the local cotton gins go to work stripping the cotton from the burr, separating the seeds, and then compressing the cotton into 500-lb bales.
 The haze is actually fine cotton dust, and sometimes small drifts develop in the street resembling snow mixed with red soil.

 Peanut growing has found a toehold on the economy, as have vineyards.
 In recent years, grape growing has made Terry County a producer of wine grapes used as filler for inexpensive wines.
 Several wineries are now established in the county, which produce average-to-poor quality wine according to numerous reviews and wine review aggregator websites.
 Local farmers, ranchers, and landowners began growing grapes here as early as 1950, with a few new wineries near the city due to the repeal of fully dry county status in 2008.
 Several older and more notable wineries are in the Lubbock area, about 30 miles northeast.

 Oil production continues to drop from its previous levels in the 1980s.
 According to current trends, Terry County and Brownfield will continue to decline significantly in oil production and importance in West Texas.

 Wal-Mart chose to not renew their lease on their facility on the eastern edge of town, saying the town was not sufficiently economically viable for them to continue to operate.
+The Jim Rudd Unit, a state prison, opened in 1995.